louib/fpcli/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    add-module        Add a module to a Flatpak manifest.
+The target flatpak manifest must be a Flatpak application manifest or a Flatpak module manifest.
+By default, the module is imported by path
     bootstrap         Creates a new manifest from the available information convert           Converts a manifest.
 The manifest must be a valid Flatpak manifest get-type          Get the type of the manifest